sjoshi804/DemonSampling/README.md

 ## Miscellaneous
 1. **For SDv1.5:**
     - Please switch to the `mini` branch for the SDv1.5-compatible version of the code.
-    - The pipeline is compatible with SDv1.5.
+    - `pipelines/` is compatible with SDv1.5.
 2. **Running the test:**
     - pytest is used for testing.
 To run the tests, use the command `pytest tests`
     - Specifically, the low-level API demonstration is identical to `tests/test_api.py`.

 ---

 ## Credits and Acknowledgments